mixlr/mixlr.github.io/_posts/2016-02-09-playlist-shuffing.md

 The general idea behind random sampling to select *individuals* of a *population* using random numbers; in our case we have a population of tracks.
 Our approach differs from simple random sampling as we assign a *propensity (weighted probability)* to each track which is modified when a track is played (set to zero) but slowly increases over time.
 This form of selection requires us to record the sum of the propensity of all tracks <span>$$P_{total}$$</span> and multiply it by a random number $$r_1$$ in the range <span>$$[0.0, 1.0]$$</span> to generate a *"target propensity"* <span>$$P_{target}$$</span>.
-Note that we recommend using the mersenne twister random number generator, it has a period far exceeds the requirements of this application yet is computationally inexpensive.
+Note that we recommend using the [Mersenne Twister](https://en.wikipedia.org/wiki/Mersenne_Twister) psuedo-random number generator, it has a period far exceeds the requirements of this application yet is computationally inexpensive.

 <center><span>$$P_{total} = \sum_{i=1}^NP_i(T)$$</span></center>